argoproj-labs/argocd-agent/README.md

 ## Operational variants

 `argocd-agent` can run in two distinct modes of operation: A *managed* mode and an *autonomous* mode.
 Both modes cater for different types of setups, and the control plane can handle a mixed-mode scenario where some of the agents run in managed mode, and others run in autonomous mode.
-However, an agent can only run in either of the modes.
+However, an agent can only run in one of the modes.
 Having some parts on the agent's system in managed, and others in autonomous mode, is not supported.

 ### Managed mode